 Examine the rates

 What if you can't pay your bills?
 This is when you should get help.
 First, stop incurring more debt.
 Quit using or destroy your credit cards.
 Then, contact your creditors to work out a payment schedule.
 Explain your situation and that you want to pay what you owe.
-They may be able to help.
-If not, at least you have tried.

-Seek a credit counselor for help if you need it.
+You can also seek a credit counselor for help if you need it.
 There are several nonprofit organizations that help consumers when all else fails.
 The Federal Trade Commission offers facts for consumers to consider when choosing a credit counselor.
 Be wary of organizations that offer to fix your credit rating or that want you to pay a fee to get you out of debt easily.